Best Women’s Winter Running Leggings of 2024-2025

 Home > Gear Reviews > Apparel > Women’s

 While your favorite running shorts wait patiently in the drawer for spring and summer, you’ll be reaching for a pair of thermal leggings to fend off the cold.
-Not all running leggings and running tights are created equal; that’s why we thoroughly researched and tested this critical piece of gear for ourselves to find the best women’s winter running leggings for winter runners everywhere.
+Not all running leggings and running tights are created equal; that’s why we've spent the past three years testing this critical piece of gear for ourselves to find the best women’s winter running leggings for winter runners everywhere.

 Looking for men’s running tights?
 Check out our guide to the Best Men’s Running Tights